florisdenhengst/cicc/README.md

 ## Data set preparations
 Most datasets in this repository are loaded using the 🤗 ecosystem.

-However, the 'mtod' dataset from the 2019 paper by Schuster et al. entitled "Cross-lingual transfer learning for multilingual task oriented dialog" requires some manual step.
+However, the 'mtod' dataset from the 2019 paper by Schuster et al. entitled "Cross-lingual transfer learning for multilingual task oriented dialog" requires some manual steps.

 First download the official [data release](https://fb.me/multilingual_task_oriented_data). into ``data/mtod/`` and unzip it there, then: